Amirhoseindzh/Amirhoseindzh/README.md

 #  About Me:
 :) I’m a python developer

-🔭 I’m currently working on login/register project with django
+🔭 I’m currently working on login/register by social accounts with django

 ## 🌐 Socials: